Iterable/iterable-web-sdk/README.md

 This code, which doesn't include the `options` parameter, fetches in-app messages from Iterable and places the first one on the page.
 However, it won't be visible.
-To render it,  modify the page's CSS, setting up whatever styles you'd like.
-You'll also need to set up click handlers to handle click events, closing the message, etc.
+To render it, modify the page's CSS to display the message as necessary.
+You'll also need to set up click handlers to handle click events, close the message, etc.

 Here's some example code that shows messages automatically: